-	Applicants must apply online and adhere to the admission guidelines as articulated on the Northwest Ohio Consortium for Public Health website: http://nocph.org/ For regular admission, applicants must hold an earned baccalaureate degree from an accredited college or university; have a minimum GPA of 3.0 on a 4.0 scale (or equivalent); and submit three letters of recommendation (at least two must be from individuals holding a graduate degree).
+Applicants must adhere to the admission guidelines as articulated on the Northwest Ohio Consortium for Public Health website: http://nocph.org/ For regular admission, applicants must hold an earned baccalaureate degree from an accredited college or university; have a minimum GPA of 3.0 on a 4.0 scale (or equivalent); and submit three letters of recommendation (at least two must be from individuals holding a graduate degree).
 Applicants not meeting these criteria may be eligible for conditional admission but must submit GRE scores.
 International applicants must submit GRE and TOEFL scores.

 The Master of Public Health degree program provides advanced study beyond the bachelor degree for persons wishing to update professional skills and obtain new competencies in the area of public health.
 The program prepares students to enhance public health in the community and to become advocates for needed change.
 Graduates will be prepared to assess factors affecting health, critique and apply research findings, and, in turn, develop strategies and implement various measures for health promotion and disease prevention.
 The program is composed of a consortium that includes BGSU and The University of Toledo (UT).
 The MPH degree is awarded jointly by the two consortial institutions.
 MPH students have library, computer, parking, and other privileges at both institutions.
 For more information about the consortium, see: http://www.nocphmph.org/